-More than thirty complaints have been sent to the Environment Agency of Iceland because of pollution form a United Silicon metal smelter in Helguvík, Southwest Iceland, which opened about two weeks ago, RÚV reports.
+More than thirty complaints have been sent to the Environment Agency of Iceland because of pollution from a United Silicon metal smelter in Helguvík, Southwest Iceland, which opened about two weeks ago, RÚV reports.
 There have been complaints about dust and smell from the factory.

 Some residents have sought medical help because of respiratory problems.

 United Silicon responded by sending out a statement, claiming that the smoke and smell from the factory are no more harmful than those from a New Year’s bonfire.
 Company officials explained that before production began, and at the time when most complaints were received, firewood was used to power the factory’s furnace.
 At that time, the smelter’s smoke filters were not used for fear of damaging them.

 On Saturday, company officials admitted that a mistake was made and that insufficient information was provided to the residents of Reykjanesbær.